-Multinational Investment Bancorporation, the Sole Issue Manager, Arranger and Underwriter, warrants that it has, to the best of its ability, exercised the level of due diligence required under existing regulations in ascertaining that all material information contained in this Prospectus are true and correct, and that to the best of its knowledge, no material information was omitted, which was necessary in order to make the statements contained in this Prospectus not misleading.
-Except for its failure to exercise the required due diligence, the sole Issue Manager, Lead Arranger and Underwriter assumes no liability for any information supplied by the Company.
+Multinational Investment Bancorporation, the Issue Manager and Underwriter / Arranger, warrants that it has, to the best of its ability, exercised the level of due diligence required under existing regulations in ascertaining that all material information contained in this Prospectus are true and correct, and that to the best of its knowledge, no material information was omitted, which was necessary in order to make the statements contained in this Prospectus not misleading.
+Except for its failure to exercise the required due diligence, the Issue Manager and Underwriter / Arranger assumes no liability for any information supplied by the Company.

 Market data and certain industry information used throughout this Prospectus were obtained from internal surveys, market research, publicly available information and industry publications.
 Industry publications generally state that the information contained therein has been obtained from sources believed to be reliable, but that the accuracy and completeness of such information is not guaranteed.
-Similarly, internal surveys, industry forecasts and market research, while believed to be reliable, have not been independently verified and neither the Company nor the Sole Issue Manager, Arranger and Underwriter makes any representation as to the accuracy and completeness of such information.
+Similarly, internal surveys, industry forecasts and market research, while believed to be reliable, have not been independently verified and neither the Company nor the Issue Manager and Underwriter / Arranger makes any representation as to the accuracy and completeness of such information as to the accuracy and completeness of such information.